intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/maskrcnn/README.md

 * -f: where you put your COCO data, it should be a hdfs folder
 * --model: the model snapshot file
 * --batchSize: The mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.
+* --partitionNum: the partition number, default is node_number * core_number.